-(Hebrews 9:21) Moreover he sprinkled with blood both the tabernacle, and all the vessels of the ministry.
+(Hebrews 9:21) And in the same way he sprinkled with the blood both the tent and all the vessels used in worship.

 Unfortunately, even though the blood from sacrifices made people and instruments used in worship ritually holy, the blood of animals did not help transform the Hebrews spiritually and morally to live a loving and holy life in relationship with God and one another.
-Blood could be sprinkled everywhere, but it did not bring new life-that could only be done after the death and resurrection of

-God's Messiah and the sending of the Holy Spirit to indwell all Jesus' followers.
+Blood could be sprinkled everywhere, but it did not bring new life-that could only be done after the death and resurrection of God's Messiah and the sending of the Holy Spirit to indwell all Jesus' followers.

-(Hebrews 9:22) And almost all things are by the law purged with blood; and without shedding of blood is no remission.
+(Hebrews 9:22) Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.